clementhelsens/documentation/CONTRIBUTING.md

 1. We use the [fork and pull][gh-fork-pull] model to manage changes.
     More information about [forking a repository][gh-fork] and [making a Pull Request][gh-pull].

-2. To build the lessons please install the [dependencies](#dependencies).
+2. For our documentation and subsequent repositories, you should branch from and submit pull requests against the `main` branch.

-2. For our lessons, you should branch from and submit pull requests against the `master` branch.
+3. When editing documentation pages, you need only commit changes to the Markdown source files.

-3. When editing lesson pages, you need only commit changes to the Markdown source files.
+4. To build the lessons please follow the [instructions](#building-the-documentation-locally).

-4. If you're looking for things to work on, please see [the list of issues for all those repositories][issues].
+5. If you're looking for things to work on, please see [the list of issues for all the repositories in this organisation][issues].
     Comments on issues and reviews of pull requests are equally welcome.

 ## Building the documentation locally